![]() e-Callisto logo |

 the solar radio spectrum for 24h per day through all the year.
 All

-is dedicated to do radio-monitoring within its frequency range with
+in addition is dedicated to perform radio-monitoring within its frequency range with

 13'200 channels per spectrum.
 The frequency range can be expanded to